mark-me/mark-me.github.io/_pages/tutorials/distance-measures/distance-measures.md

   geom_jitter(aes(col = region)) +
   geom_label_repel(aes(label = country, fill = region), alpha = .6)
 ```
 We can see there are certain groups of countries that are more similar than others, which gives a hint there might be clusters of countries that do share voting patterns.
 There is clearly a majority of European countries that seem to share opinions on Human Rights.
-Could this be related to other country metrics like the Human Freedom Index of the [CATO Institute](https://www.cato.org/support).
+What sets this cluster apart from the rest?
+How does this relate to other country metrics like the Human Freedom Index of the [CATO Institute](https://www.cato.org/support)?
 Seeing how easy it is to [get the data](https://www.cato.org/human-freedom-index), it was very tempting to start crunching on that... but, uhm....
 I have a tutorial to finish.

 [This link](https://raw.githubusercontent.com/mark-me/mark-me.github.io/master/_pages/tutorials/distance-measures/jaccard-distance.R) will give you the entire script for a running example you can play around with yourself.